freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 it to provide network interface, or present itself as a USB drive - it's all documented in the FreeBSD Handbook.

+The work was sponsored by The FreeBSD Foundation.

 ## PINE64-LTS Image

 Contact: Emmanuel Vadot <manu@FreeBSD.org>